capsailer/capsailer-cli/docs/contributing.md

 ## License

-By contributing to Capsailer, you agree that your contributions will be licensed under the project's [MIT License](https://github.com/capsailer/capsailer-cli/blob/main/LICENSE).
+By contributing to Capsailer, you agree that your contributions will be licensed under the project's [Apache License 2.0](https://github.com/capsailer/capsailer-cli/blob/main/LICENSE).